private-octopus/picoquic/README.md

 interoperability matrix is listed at https://docs.google.com/spreadsheets/d/1D0tW89vOoaScs3IY9RGC0UesWGAwE6xyLk0l4JtvTVg/edit#gid=273618597.

+Bastian Köcher has developed bindings of the picoquic library to RUST (https://www.rust-lang.org/en-US/).
+His repository can be found here: https://github.com/bkchr/picoquic-rs.
-You may want to check the binding of the picoquic library to RUST: {#rust-bindings}.
+You may want to check it.

 # Development